minkiseo90/superPyStudy/README.md

 # superPyStudy
-# To be a Python Professional & Tech Meister eventually.
+# The way to Python Specialist and Tech Meister.